PlanetKeepers/PollinatorApp/README.md

 - tailwind docs do not list one step of adding the new index.css file as an import to the main.tsx file
 - SQL addition being accepted by vercel
 - the wallet connect import did not work, so I had to use their actual template to add the Arweave wallet connect functionaltiy
+- the wallet connect functionality works on the desktop, but not on the mobile so far.

 ```